Error: STOP: c00002e2 on Active Directory server restore or screenshot verification

 HKLM\SYSTEM\CurrentControlSet\Services\NTDS\Parameters

-- In Configure Agent Settings > VSS Writer Exclusion, make sure NTDS is not checked.
+In Configure Agent Settings > VSS Writer Exclusion, make sure NTDS is not checked.
+The NTDS Writer is important for properly backing up these database files.

-- Ensure you are not receiving vss failures in the backup agent logs, and check the state of vss writers on the server during a backup.
+Ensure you are not receiving VSS failures in the backup agent logs, and check the state of vss writers on the server during a backup.
+Refer to VSS: Description, Compatibilities, and Troubleshooting Resources, for more information.

 For example, if the backup is from July 10th at 2:00 pm EST, and you are booting on July 22nd, boot into DSRM and change the date back to July 10th at any point before 2:00 pm EST.